ElenaBusch1/FrequentistFramework/README.md

 This is a frequentist statistical analysis framework based on: https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/XmlAnaWSBuilder

-# Install - follow the README Of the XmlAnaWSBuilder
+# Install - This follows the README of the XmlAnaWSBuilder and quickFit
 ```
 setupATLAS
 lsetup git